Er0ga/GrapheneOS-for-normal-usage_privacy-without-paranoia/README.md

 **YouTube:** For ad-free, telemetry-free, background running YouTube viewing without an account, you can try [NewPipe](https://newpipe.net/) or if you want almost the same experience but with your account you can try using Youtube on brave.

+**Maps:** Organic MapxThere is no open source as good as Google maps from my experience so if

 **Basic Apps:** For essential apps (gallery, calendar, file manager, etc.), check out the [Fossify](https://fossify.org/) repository.
 These apps are available on Aurora Store and F-Droid.

+**Maps:** [Organic Maps](https://organicmaps.app/) and [OsmAnd](https://osmand.net/) are two strong open source alternatives to Google Maps, but in my opinion, they are far from offering a similar experience .

 ### Additional Notes and Limitations